From The Giant’s Campaign, a Novel

 “Still lost in fantasy land?” his mother asked when he met her at the door.
 Without waiting for an answer, she said to Tina, “Thanks for such a nice visit.”

-Gale said, “Let’s get the kids together soon.”
+Gale said, “I’m fine getting the kids together tomorrow.”

 His mom said, “Any objections, Steve?”
-And she led him out with a chuckle.
+She led him out with a chuckle.